 The goal of contract freight is to create stability in the supply chain and minimize surprises for logistics professionals.
-An RFP locks in rates for a given period of time – typically a year.
-And ideally, these locked-in contract rates would give shippers peace of mind, providing budget predictability and familiarity with the carriers running each of their lanes.
+The ideal freight RFP process should lock in rates for a given period of time – typically a year.
+And in theory, these locked-in contract shipment rates would give shippers peace of mind, providing budget predictability and familiarity with the carriers running each of their lanes.

 Faced with this inconvenient reality, shippers can mitigate their contract risk by allocating lanes to a digital freight network (DFN).

 The more trucks that are available for any given shipment, the lower the chance of tender rejection.
 As a result, digital freight networks like Convoy, with instant access to a massive carrier base, mitigate risk for individual shipments and over the course of the entire contract.
 Convoy’s DFN consists of tens of thousands of carriers and hundreds of thousands of trucks.
 By contrast, even the largest asset carriers have between 10 and 25 thousand trucks each.

 For any individual shipment, the chance that Convoy will be able to find a truck is substantially higher than carriers and brokers with smaller fleets.
 This is particularly the case when an unexpected problem occurs, such as a mechanical issue that affects an inbound truck.
 In these situations, our technology can automatically identify and book a replacement carrier.